The Butterfly’s Spell

 The philosophising Doctor tells the audience how he once heard a tale about a young Poet Beetle who fell in love with a Butterfly and came to a sorry end.
 As the stage is transformed into the insects' village and the sun rises in a brilliant dawn, he meets the Poet's Mother to whom he expresses some foreboding at the signs he has seen.
 He makes his way home and the Mother goes about her chores, while Two Young Fireflies introduce Sylvia, a wealthy young lady who is threatening to drown herself for love.
 The Mother knows full well that the object of her infatuation is her son, the Poet, and when he enters she resolves to see the couple married.
 He, however, is pre-occupied with writing a poem and takes no notice.
 There follows a lively trio.
 When the young pair is finally left alone, he cannot bring himself to propose and Sylvia departs broken-hearted.

 In the heat of the day, the Old Scorpion enters the scene.
 He is rough and rude and constantly drunk.
-He teases and chases the young Fireflies, who are rescued when the Mother rushes in, brandishing her broom.
+He teases and chases the Fireflies, who are rescued from his grasp when the Mother rushes in brandishing her broom.
 Just at that moment, an injured Butterfly is brought in (played by the same singer as Sylvia).
 Everyone gathers round, concerned for her fate and awe-struck by her beauty.
 Her wounds are tended to, and she sings of strange things in far-off places.
 It quickly becomes obvious that the Poet has fallen deeply in love with her.
 The act ends in fear and sorrow as the sun sets.

 By way of an interlude, the insects relax in the cool of the evening singing Lorca’s famous ballad about the moon who, disguised as a woman, came to the gypsy's forge and abducted a young lad.